 The CVR MRC PhD programme - Much more than a PhD

-Specialised Training - Our three and a half year PhD programme begins with a two and a half week taught course which ensures that all students have a fundamental understanding of modern virology as well as an overview of the practical and bioinformatic approaches that can be applied to the study of viruses.
+Specialised Training - Our four year PhD programme begins with a two week taught course which ensures that all students have a fundamental understanding of modern virology as well as an overview of the practical and bioinformatic approaches that can be applied to the study of viruses.
 The course consists of seminars and practical classes delivered by CVR Group Leaders, and allows our new PhD students to get to know the groups and people in the CVR before beginning their research work.

-Your PhD - Your Choice - Following the training course, all students do two rotation projects in the laboratories of their choice.
-Each student then selects a lab in which to undertake a thesis project.
+Your PhD - Your Choice - Following the training course, all students undertake two rotation projects in the laboratories of their choice.
+Each student then selects a lab in which to complete a thesis project.
 Look through our research programmes to find out about the labs you could work in and the kind of research you could be doing.

 A Global View - It is expected that all programme students will attend a relevant international conference at the earliest opportunity (within 18 months of commencing their PhD).

 Global Impact - As a member of the CVR community our students are encouraged to make a difference.
-Virology expertise can be urgently required during 'outbreaks' worldwide.
-Several CVR PhD students volunteered their services during the recent Ebola outbreak in Sierra Leone and were presented with the Ebola Medal for Service in West Africa in recognition.
+Virology expertise can be urgently required during outbreaks worldwide.
+Several CVR PhD students volunteered their services during the Ebola outbreak in Sierra Leone and were presented with the Ebola Medal for Service in West Africa in recognition.
+Similarly, multiple students have volunteered to be part of the CVR’s COVID-19 response.
 We always encourage our students to use their expertise for the benefit of humanity.

-Public Engagement – A critical responsibility of today’s scientist is to engage the wider community with research.
+Public Engagement – A critical responsibility of today’s scientist is to engage the wider community with their research.
 CVR PhD students have a wealth of opportunities to hone their science communication skills.
 The Centre’s outreach programme includes schools workshops, Meet the Expert days at the Glasgow Science Centre and activities at community days and the Glasgow Science Festival.
-See our public engagement pages to find out more about the sort of work you can get involved with.
+We are also embarking on a new programme of patient and public involvement work, including patient forums and science/art collaborations.
+See our Public Engagement pages to find out more about the sort of work you can get involved with.